The 2023 CCEC Elections are over.

 Thank you to all the parents who participated, either by applying to run or voting for candidates, the important thing is you all participated.

 Vote tabulation begins on May 11.
 Winners will be notified by the third week of June and will be required to attend a three-day orientation in-person from 8 a.m. - 4:30 p.m. on June 24, and virtually in the evenings of June 26 and June 27 before they begin their term.
 For more information about how the voting is tabulated and vetted, review the Chancellor’s Regulations here.

 Even though the election is over those who did not win or any parents who qualify, have two ways in which they might still be able to serve on a council.
 One way is to check the “Available Council Seats” page for any vacancies on the councils.
 Another is to reach out to your Borough President about serving as a BP Appointed member of a council.
 The BP Appointee application can be found here.

 Community Education Councils (CECs) are education policy advisory bodies responsible for, among other things, reviewing and evaluating their district’s educational programs, approving zoning lines, and holding public hearings on certain matters.
-See the the Roles and Responsibilities page for a fuller description of what members do.
+See the Roles and Responsibilities page for a fuller description of what members do.

 Each Community Education Council (CEC) consists of 11 voting members who provide hands-on leadership and support for their district's public schools: